MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 - personal questions
 - questions that require authenticated access to content
-- questions for each there is no related content at the specified URL
+- questions for each there's no related content at the specified URL

 You should also be aware of some of the characteristics of the AI, and how to get the most out of the questions you ask: